borocode/napstr/README.md

 There is no Napstr server, tracker, file store, TURN service, WebRTC transport, or direct-IP transfer fallback.

-Napstr uses nostr for discovery and Tor for private file sharing.
+Napstr uses Nostr for discovery and Tor for private file sharing.
 Files are hashed chunked and pulled for different peers.

 ## Develop